Body Mass Index (BMI) (PI12)

 • 26% (or around 39,200) were overweight

-Body Mass Index, by either state/territory, remoteness or organisation type, reporting period
+Body Mass Index (BMI) result by reporting period

-Two Tableau visualisations are presented here.
-The first shows the percentage of Indigenous regular clients aged 18 and over who had their BMI calculated and their BMI calculated with a result of either (underweight, normal, overweight, obese) for either:
+This Tableau visualisations shows the percentage of First Nations regular clients aged 18 and over who had their BMI calculated and their BMI calculated with a result of either (normal, overweight, obese, underweight) from December 2021 to June 2023 for either:

-• remoteness area (Major cities, Inner regional, Outer regional, Remote, Very remote, Australia)
+• remoteness area (Major cities, Inner regional, Outer regional, Remote, Very remote)

 Data supporting this visualisation are available in Excel supplementary data tables at Data.